Skip to main content

 garage conversion tunbridge wells

-Heating & Electrics
+Garage Heating & Electrics

 LED downlights are a good choice for ceiling illumination in most garage conversions.
 They can be easily integrated into the new ceiling structure.
 Adding additional sockets within the garage can also easily be done so it's worth thinking about what you plan on doing in your garage conversion when finished to ensure adequate plugs are accounted for.